flowxo/flowxo-sdk/README.md

     { value: 'prem', label: 'Premier League' },
     { value: 'champ', label: 'Championship' }
   ],
-  dependants: ['team']
+  dependants: true
 }
 ```

-Note that you _should not_ list the dependant field in `config.js`, this should instead be returned as a custom field from `input.js`.

 You'll be using the `input.js` script to calcluate and return the dependant field, rather than listing it in `config.js`.
 See the section _input.js > Loading dependant fields_ for more details.

+_Note: the dependant fields are not defined in the config, instead they are returned by `input.js`.
+This allows you to return different dependant fields according to the value of the parent field._

 ### Output Fields